Linkwood – Timberside Remodel

 This renovation involved removing two walls that boxed the kitchen in.
 Once removed, beautiful sight lines were created across the entire house into the kitchen.
 This accomplished the owner’s goal of creating an open, inviting and airy kitchen connecting the food preparation space with the adjoining dining room and den.
 Note the Silestone counter tops, glass front cabinets, new appliances and an island bar with comfy stool seating.

 What was once a series of boxed-in rooms has now become an open flow for traffic along the adjoining public spaces of den, dining room and kitchen.
-Note the well-lit built-in cabinets in the den that coordinate with the kitchen cabinets in style and color.

 This view of the project demonstrates how truly sweet it is to deconstruct your rooms to allow for a feeling of cohesive living space.
 Note how spacious the rooms have become, as if additional square footage has been created.